millixs/Minimalist/Calendar-Display/README.md

-# `calendar cli`
+# `calendar display`

-This is a minimalist command-line calendar viewer written in Python using the built-in `calendar` module, allowing you to generate and display a formatted calendar for any given month and year.
+This is a minimalist command line calendar viewer written in Python using the built in `calendar` module, allowing you to generate and display a formatted calendar for any given month and year.

 ![calendar_cli](demo.gif)